-Advantages of Self-Insurance
+Advantages of Self-Insured Business

 The biggest advantage of self-insurance for both small and large organizations is the ability to reduce the cost of insurance.
 With traditional insurance, premiums increase as insurance carriers need to cover costs like staffing and administration.
 By self-insuring, businesses protect themselves from increasing premiums and pay only what’s necessary.

 Self-insurance is beneficial to businesses because it makes them more aware of their risks.
 Businesses must analyze their risks and how much money to save based on past and future analysis of risk.

 Another advantage of self-insurance is the ability to manage risk in the long-term.
 A self-insured business saves money for years leading up to having to pay out while with traditional insurance, it’s common for policies to last one year.

 The biggest disadvantage companies face with self-insurance is not understanding their exposure to risk.
 When a company doesn’t prepare and save for their level of risk, the companies self-insurance isn’t able to cover the proper amount for accidents.